Gustavrohss/EverythingIsWrong/User Feedback/README.md

 - <b>On the phone, the hover function activates on previously clicked elements showing them as "hovered".</b>
 - <b>Images during the game session were experienced as too "cropped".</b>
 - <b>The ability to choose number of game rounds, in order to adapt to the number of players present</b>
+- <b>Host name was difficult to read, due to its color</b>
+- <b>Unsure how to get on the highscore list</b>

+other remarks:
+- <b>Users are sad that some images do not exist.
+This is hard to fix due to imgur API not providing this information in the response.
+Images that do not exist have valid links and only redirect to "does not exist image".

 ## Specific improvements after second session:
 - <b>Hover bug was fixed for mobile phones.</b>
 - <b>Images were made larger to remove the cropped experience </b>
+- <b>Made the host name color darker to make it more visible </b>
+- <b>About page was updated with info regarding the highscore list </b>